Top 10 Eco-Travel Tips for All Travelers

 Eco-Travel Tips to Be an Eco-Tourist

 So, how can you do your part to help the environment, local communities and economies while traveling?
-Here are 10 easy ecotourism travel tips with examples anyone can follow.
+Here are my top 10 eco-travel tips, with examples, anyone can use to be an eco-tourist.
 Share them with others!

 1 - Pack Light